Shirobako: The Movie: Pre-production

 In April 2018, an anime film project, which was described as an "all-new work" and would continue the story seen in the anime series, was confirmed to be in the works at P.A.
 Works, with Infinite producing, and to be helmed by the staff from the anime series, including Mizushima, screenwriter Michiko Yokote, character designer Ponkan8, and animation character designer Kanami Sekiguchi.
 Since a film had a limited runtime as opposed to a 24-episode television series, Nagatani decided the film's theme would be about depicting the behind-the-scene production of an anime film; the theme that made him become interested as he saw the anime market "somewhat transitioning" to films and due to fact that Shirobako had already depicted the behind-the-scene production of an anime television series.
-At the AnimeJapan 2019 in March, Horikawa expected the film would be completed by the end of that year.
+At the AnimeJapan 2019 in March, it was revealed the script for the film has been written.
+During the attendance, Horikawa revealed that he was expecting the film to be completed by the end of that year.
 He also revealed the film's timeline to be taking place five years after the events of the anime series, which would be equivalent to the gap between the end of the anime series' broadcast and the film's early 2020 release.
 Additionally, a character sheet for the new character named Miyai was exclusively revealed to the audience.
-Her design was described as "very much in the style of the other Shirobako principle cast, with similar facial features but a more mature hair style."
+Her design was described as "very much in the style of the other Shirobako principal cast, with similar facial features but a more mature hair style."

 Additional staff from the anime series was revealed to be returning for the film in July 2019, including cinematographer Yukiyo Kajiwara and editor Ayumu Takahashi.
 A key visual drawn by Sekiguchi was also revealed, which introduced Miyai.
 That month, Juri Kimura, Haruka Yoshimura, Haruka Chisuga, Asami Takano, Hitomi Ōwada, Shūya Nishiji, Yoshitsugu Matsuoka, Yuri Yamaoka, Hiroyuki Yoshino, Ai Kayano, Masaya Matsukaze, and Mai Nakahara were revealed to be reprising their roles from the anime series as Aoi Miyamori, Ema Yasuhara, Shizuka Sakaki, Misa Tōdō, Midori Imai, Yutaka Honda, Tatsuya Ochiai, Erika Yano, Tarō Takanashi, Rinko Ogasawara, Hayabusa Watanabe, and Yuka Okitsu, respectively.